Tzook/Gomad/README.md

 Gomad
 =====

-Website application devoted to a friend www.GomadTeam.com
+Website application written in AngularJS devoted to a friend www.GomadTeam.com